 - Air-fry the pakodas.
 Using an air-fryer will ensure this snack is made with minimum oil.

 - Use healthy vegetable alternatives to make a pakoda like broccoli or zucchini instead of onion or potato.

 What Goes With Onion Pakodas

-Onion pakoras are often made at home for snacking during the rainy evenings or to be served as an appetizer for occasions.
+Onion pakoras are often made at home for snacking during the rainy evenings or to be served as an appetizer for different occasions.

 Birthdays, potlucks, festivals, family get-together, house-warming parties, etc. are good occasions to serve your guests some hot and crispy onion pakoras.